-The muskrat is a midsize, mostly nocturnal, semiaquatic rodent from North America.
+The muskrat is a midsize, primarily nocturnal, semiaquatic rodent from North America.
 Their colors vary from brown to black, with a lighter underbody.

 The muskrat is an omnivore and eats aquatic vegetation, farm and garden plants, roots, pondweed, fruits, vegetables, snails, salamanders, crustaceans, fish, and birds.

-They live in various habitats from forests to more arid areas.
-Nine-banded armadillos do not have a strong tolerance to cold-weather but can survive in colder temperatures for several days by remaining in a burrow.
+They live in various habitats, from forests to more arid areas.
+Nine-banded armadillos do not have a solid tolerance to cold weather but can survive in colder temperatures by remaining in a burrow for several days.

 Unlike the three-banded armadillo, this species cannot roll itself into a ball but can jump high when disturbed.